Abu Mikhnaf: Maqtal Al-Husayn

-He was the first historian to systematically collect the reports dealing with the events of the Battle of Karbala.
+He was the first historian to systematically collect the reports dealing with the events of the Battle of Karbala, which took place 9 years before his birth.
 His work was considered reliable among later Shi'a and Sunni historians like Tabari.
 He has based his work on the eyewitness testimony of Muhammad ibn Qays, Harith ibn Abd Allah ibn Sharik al-Amiri, Abd Allah ibn Asim and Dahhak ibn Abd Allah Abu, Abu Janab al-Kalbi and Adi b.
-Hurmula, Muhammad ibn Qays.
+Hurmula.

 Futuh Al Sham

-Various works titled Futuh Al Sham by Al Azdi, Ibn Al Kalbi, Ibn A'tham and Al Waqidi were based on Abu Mikhnaf's Futuh Al Sham.
+Various works titled Futuh Al Sham by al-Azdi, Ibn al-Kalbi, Ibn A'tham and al-Waqidi were based on Abu Mikhnaf's Futuh Al Sham.
 Both Ibn ʿAsākīr and Al-Balādhurī traced their narratives back to Abū Mikhnaf.